Most Common Causes of Hydraulic Systems Failure

 Common Causes of Hydraulic Failure

-It's often easy to tell when a hydraulic system fails — symptoms can include high temperatures, low pressure readings and slow or erratic operation are glaring problems.
-But what are the most common causes of hydraulic systems failures?
-We can trace most hydraulic issues back to a few common causes, listed below.
+It is often easy to tell when a hydraulic system fails — symptoms can include high temperatures, low-pressure readings, and slow or erratic operation.
+Still, what are the most common causes of hydraulic system failures?
+We can trace most hydraulic issues back to a few common causes.

 1. Air and Water Contamination

 Air and water contamination are the leading causes of hydraulic failure, accounting for 80 to 90% of hydraulic failures.
-Faulty pumps, system breaches or temperature issues often cause both types of contamination.
+Faulty pumps, system breaches, and temperature issues often cause both types of contamination.

 Water contamination is also a common problem in hydraulic systems, often caused by system leaks or condensation due to temperature changes.
 Water can degrade hydraulic components over time through oxidation and freeze damage.
 A milky appearance in hydraulic fluid can help you identify water contamination.